Brouage, Charente-Maritime tourism & sightseeing

 Before leaving Brouage be sure to stroll around the town itself, where there are a few artisan shops and cafes, and to explore the salt marshes a little - they are highly regarded both as an unusual environment, and as a nature reserve that attracts many thousands of birds, including storks (these are even sometimes seen on the citadel fortifications).

-Map of Brouage and places to visit
+Map of Brouage and places nearby

 Visit near Brouage with France This Way reviews